treeman/jonashietala/posts/2021-05-31-why_cryptocurrencies_is_now_available_in_print.markdown

 ---
-title: "Why Cryptocurrencies?
-Is finally out!"
+title: "Why Cryptocurrencies? is now available in print"
 tags: Cryptocurrency, Why cryptocurrencies?
 ---

 Today is a big milestone for me, as this marks a big milestone in the biggest personal project I've undertaken.

 My book '[Why Cryptocurrencies?][whycrypto]' is released in print today!
-It explains what cryptocurrencies are, in an approachable manner and focuses on the utility side of things.
+It's my attempt to explain what cryptocurrencies are and what problems they solve, in a simple and approachable manner.

 I've been working on the book in the open [on GitHub][src] and [the first recorded commit][1commit] is from Dec 19, 2018, with a chapter outline.
 1237 commits later, and a bunch of work outside that, and the book is now Done™.
 (Only a year after my [blog post saying it was done][done]...)